-- $\cdot\,$ our expectations regarding future trends, expectations, and performance of our business; - · the success and acceptance of our products and product candidates; - $\cdot\,$ our ability to raise capital and the availability of future financing; and - · unpredictable events, such as the COVID-19 pandemic, banking failures, and a rise in the inflation rate resulting in supply chain constraints, increased operating costs, and associated business disruptions could seriously harm our future revenues and financial condition, delay our operations, increase our costs and expenses, and impact our ability to raise capital.
+- $\cdot \,$ our expectations regarding future trends, expectations, and performance of our business; - · the success and acceptance of our products and product candidates; - $\cdot \,$ our ability to raise capital and the availability of future financing; and - unpredictable events, such as the COVID-19 pandemic, banking failures, and a rise in the inflation rate resulting in supply chain constraints, increased operating costs, and associated business disruptions could seriously harm our future revenues and financial condition, delay our operations, increase our costs and expenses, and impact our ability to raise capital.

 We have based these forward-looking statements on our current expectations and projections about future events and trends that we believe may affect our financial condition, results of operations, business strategy, short-term and long-term business operations and objectives, and financial needs.
 These forward-looking statements are subject to a number of risks, uncertainties, and assumptions and other factors that could cause actual results to differ materially from those stated, including those described in "Risk Factors".
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risks emerge from time to time.
-It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
-In light of these risks, uncertainties, and assumptions, the future events and trends discussed in this Offering Circular may not occur and actual results could differ materially and adversely from those anticipated or implied in the forward-looking statements.
+It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially and adversely from those anticipated or implied in the forward-looking statements.
 In particular, disruptions and delays with certain vendors in our supply chain, as a result of the COVID-19 pandemic, may adversely impact component manufacturers' ability to meet our client demand timely.
 Additionally, the prioritization of shipments of certain products, as a result of the pandemic, could cause delays in our ability to deploy our ASRs.
 Such disruptions could result in a delay in our ability to recognize revenue on sales.
 The physical security industry in general and our financial position and operating results, in particular, have been material, are changing rapidly, and cannot be predicted.